 Since the convention in 2008, Parent Voices has continued the vision of the campaign, maintained our committment to movement building and we are pushing forward the platform in a variety of ways, including:

 - Parent Voices Marin collaborated with Grassroots Leadership Network of Marin to Co-Sponsor the Equal Voice Leadership Academy.
 10 Parent Voices members participated in the Academy.
-One member, Laura Llerena, attended the Marguerite Casey Foundation Convening in September 2010.
 The leaders who participated in this academy are currently working on a project to research local funds available to provide access to the 700 children on the child care waiting list in Marin County.
+Their goal is to run ballot initiative during the 2016 elections.

 - Parent Voices Fresno collaborated with Centro Binacional, Parent Institute for Quality Education, and Radio Bilingue to join forces to conduct a community forum and engage their members on issues related to health care reform, immigration reform, and state budget issues.
 They also sent a delegation of members to Washington DC to advocate for the Equal Voice platform.
 This collaboration has brought increased visibility for these organizations, created partnerships that did not exist prior to the Equal Voice Campaign, and has established a growing movement of parent activism in the heart of the Central Valley.